 Be aware Public awareness is key for supporting TSA’s security efforts; therefore, TSA encourages travelers to remember If You See Something, Say Something.
 For those traveling abroad, check the U.S. Customs and Border Protection Know Before You Go page to learn about required documentation.
 For further information about TSA procedures, or to provide feedback or voice concerns, please call the TSA Contact Center at 866-289-9673 or send a message via Twitter to @AskTSA.

 Medical conditions: Travelers who have medical conditions or disabilities can visit the TSA site or call the TSA Cares toll-free helpline in advance of their trip at 855-787-2227 to get questions answered about screening policies, procedures and what to expect at the checkpoint.
 It is recommended to call 72 hours in advance of the trip.

-More Travel Tips: Check out TSA’s helpful Traveler Information site for more useful information to help ease the traveling public through security checkpoints.
+More Travel Tips: Check out TSA’s helpful Traveler Information site for more useful information to help ease the traveling public through security checkpoints or their blog.
 Airlines for America also has travel tips.

 The Kansas City Airport System is an Enterprise Fund Department of the City of Kansas City, Mo., and is supported wholly by airport user charges.
 No general tax fund revenues are used for the administration, promotion, operation, or maintenance of the airports in the system.
 Visit flykci.com for more information.
 Find us on Twitter, Facebook and Instagram.